konnikamii/fullstack_app/README.txt

 Mailhog: Mailhog is included in the Docker setup to catch outgoing emails.
 Access it at http://localhost:8025

 Database: The Docker setup includes a PostgreSQL database.
 Configure the connection in the .env file.

+By default the copied .env files should work when you run docker-compose up --build , however if any errors occur make sure the correct hostnames, ports, and credentials are specified for postgres and mailhog.
+Also check the frontend and backend urls.